965694547/Hybrid-system-of-frame-wise-model-and-SEDT/README.md

 Please don't hesitate to contact us should you have any question.
 You can email me at `guozhifang21s@ict.ac.cn`.

 ## Refences
-- [A Hybrid System Of Sound Event Detection Transformer And Frame-Wise Model For Dcase 2022 Task 4](https://dcase.community/documents/challenge2022/technical_reports/DCASE2022_Li_98_t4.pdf), Yiming Li, *et al*.
+- [A Hybrid System Of Sound Event Detection Transformer And Frame-Wise Model For Dcase 2022 Task 4](https://dcase.community/documents/challenge2022/technical_reports/DCASE2022_Li_98_t4.pdf), Yiming Li and Zhifang Guo and Zhirong Ye and Xiangdong Wang and Hong Liu and Yueliang Qian and Rui Tao and Long Yan and Kazushige Ouchi.
-- [Sound Event Detection Transformer: An Event-based End-to-End Model for Sound Event Detection](https://arxiv.org/pdf/2111.15222.pdf), Zhirong Ye, *et al*.
+- [Sound Event Detection Transformer: An Event-based End-to-End Model for Sound Event Detection](https://arxiv.org/pdf/2111.15222.pdf), Zhirong Ye and Xiangdong Wang and Hong Liu and Yueliang Qian and Rui Tao and Long Yan and Kazushige Ouchi.
-- [SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer](https://arxiv.org/pdf/2111.15222.pdf), Zhirong Ye, *et al*.
+- [SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer](https://arxiv.org/pdf/2111.15222.pdf), Zhirong Ye and Xiangdong Wang and Hong Liu and Yueliang Qian and Rui Tao and Long Yan and Kazushige Ouchi.
-- [SOUND EVENT DETECTION USING METRIC LEARNING AND FOCAL LOSS FOR DCASE 2021 TASK 4](https://dcase.community/documents/challenge2021/technical_reports/DCASE2021_Tian_130_t4.pdf), Gangyi Tian, *et al*.
+- [SOUND EVENT DETECTION USING METRIC LEARNING AND FOCAL LOSS FOR DCASE 2021 TASK 4](https://dcase.community/documents/challenge2021/technical_reports/DCASE2021_Tian_130_t4.pdf), Gangyi Tian and Yuxin Huang and Zhirong Ye and Shuo Ma and Xiangdong Wang and Hong Liu and Yueliang Qian and Rui Tao and Long Yan and Kazushige Ouchi and Janek Ebbers and Reinhold Haeb-Umbach.
 - [FORWARD-BACKWARD CONVOLUTIONAL RECURRENT NEURAL NETWORKS AND TAG-CONDITIONED CONVOLUTIONAL NEURAL NETWORKS FOR WEAKLY LABELED SEMI-SUPERVISED SOUND EVENT DETECTION](https://dcase.community/documents/workshop2020/proceedings/DCASE2020Workshop_Ebbers_69.pdf), Janek Ebbers, *et al*.